pulumi/docs/content/blog/pulumiup-global-cloud-iac-platform-engineering-ai-conference/index.md

 - **"[The AI Governance Challenge](https://conference.pulumi.com/talks/the-ai-governance-challenge/)"** by Patty O'Callaghan (Technical Director, Charles River) will explore the complexities of AI governance and how to navigate them.
 - **[Panel Discussion: "AI for Cloud Development"](https://conference.pulumi.com/talks/panel-ai-cloud-development/)** featuring industry leaders like Meagan Cojocar (Pulumi), Luke Hoban (Pulumi), Phillip Carter (Honeycomb), Giri Sreenivas (Docker), and Clare Liguori (AWS) will provide diverse perspectives on how AI is shaping cloud infrastructure.

-## Platform Engineering & DevOps Track Highlights
+## Platform Engineering and DevOps Track Highlights

 The Platform Engineering & DevOps track at PulumiUP is perfect for anyone looking to automate infrastructure, secure their systems, and scale their environments with ease.
 This track features talks and panels on cutting-edge technologies and practices.